thirumurthis/Learnings/K8s/K8s_recap_1.md

 $ kubectl create configmap <configmap-name> --from-file=<path-to-file>

-  ### the file in this case is a properties file with KEY-VALUE pair.
+  ### the file can be properties file with KEY-VALUE pair, other data files like sql, etc.
   ### the data from this file is read and stored under the name of the file.
 ```